-Project Location: Pioneer, Pine Acres, Ridgewood Acres, Ranch House Estates and surrounding areas in the vicinity of Highway 88, Amador County
+Project Location: Pioneer, Pine Acres, Ridgewood Acres, Ranch House Estates and

 In order to be considered for inclusion in the MAC Plan Update, the project must meet at least one MAC Plan Goal, at least one Statewide Priority, and address at least two Resource Management Strategies.
 If your project does not meet these minimum requirements it will not be included in the MAC Plan Update.